 Why does this happen and how can you prevent battery failure?

 The fancy term is thermal runaway.
-When a lithium ion battery strays outside its internal electrolyte low range of 158-194 degrees F, runaway occurs.
+When a lithium-ion battery strays outside its internal electrolyte low range of 158 to 194 degrees F, runaway occurs.
 The higher the juice in the battery, the faster the runaway.
 Runaway temps can soar to a blistering 1,110 degrees F.